ICTU/quality-time/docs/src/software.md

 ### API

 The API of the API-server is versioned.
 The version is not changed when backwards compatible changes are made, such as the addition of new endpoints.

-API documentation can be retrieved via http://www.quality-time.example.org/api (all versions, all routes), http://www.quality-time.example.org/api/v3 (all routes for a specific version, in this case version 3), and http://www.quality-time.example.org/api/v3/<route_fragment> (all routes matching a specific text fragment).
+The public [API](api.md) is documented separately.

 ### Health check